-Finding a financial advisor just got easier.
+Finding a financial advisor in Lafayette, California just got easier.
 To help you narrow the field, we conducted extensive research, poring over government agency filings and company websites.
-Gathering key data such as fees, services offered and investment minimums, we created this list of the top eight financial firms in Lafayette, California.
+Gathering key data such as fees, services offered and investment minimums, we created this list of the top eight financial firms in Lafayette.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|

 |1||Capital Advantage Find an Advisor||$981,065,395||$500,000|| || |

 |2||HC Financial Advisors, Inc. Find an Advisor||$534,768,166||$1,000,000|| || |

 |3||Concentric Wealth Management LLC Find an Advisor||$561,572,340||$1,000,000|| || |

 |4||Jurika, Mills & Keifer, LLC Find an Advisor||$299,668,000||$2,000,000|| || |